ArgusMagnus/ValheimServersideQoL/README.md

 ## Features
 **All of these features are disabled by default and must be enabled in the configuration first**
+- Generated in-world room where admins can change the mod's configuration by editing signs and toggling candles
 - Time Signs: Signs which show the ingame time
 - Map Tables: Automatically add pins for portals and ships to map tables
 - Tames